tonusp/NaNo2016/A_Book_of_Changes.md

 "You say so."

-Joseph half-ran, half-stumbled, from the room and returned to his room, he mind a ferment of grief, bewilderment and hope.
+Joseph half-ran, half-stumbled, from the room and returned to his room, his mind a ferment of grief, bewilderment and hope.

 HE WAS NOT sure whether the pupil should subsequently seek out the Teacher for instruction, or wait until the Teacher sought him out.
 So in the mean time he did nothing, following the rather similar advice about the Tao he had received some time previously from the Leibniz hologram.
 (Was the universe conspiring against him?
 Were Hildegard, Leibniz and Magister Liu all in league to turn him into a Taoist?)